 Would you like to save this recipe?

-Preheat oven to 400 degree F
+Preheat oven to 400 degrees F

-Step 5: Arrange arayes on a baking sheet.
+Step 5: Arrange Arayes on a baking sheet.
 For easier cleanup, line the baking sheet with aluminum foil.
 Bake for 6 minutes on each side or until the meat is cooked and the pita bread is crispy.

 Pro Tip: The best way to heat Arayes leftovers is in a toaster oven or an air fryer.